BitcoinQnA/ln-guide/index.md

 * **Are they trustworthy?** As mentioned above, your peer has the option to attempt to cheat you when closing a channel so it pays to choose a peer you know or a public node entity that is commonly accepted as being an honest node operator
 * **Are they well connected?** If you only have 1 or 2 peers, it pays for them to be fairly well connected so that you can route transactions through them across the network.
 This will become clearer in the next section on transactions.

-You can compare these stats and many more when choosing a peer at [1ml](https://1ml.com/).
+You can compare these stats and many more when choosing a peer at [1ml](https://1ml.com/) or use a simplified version [here](https://nodes.lightning.computer/availability/v1/btc.json) that gives nodes an aggregated score based upon a combination of things like uptime, liquidity and how well connected they are.
+It then displays the best 5%.

 <br/>